Another year, another champion sire title for the all-conquering Galileo

-James Thomas assesses the perennial champion sire's ongoing dominance
+James Thomas assesses the perennial champion's dominance as a new year dawns

 Like the word Blackpool running through the centre of a stick of seaside rock, Galileo's influence was a constant feature during 2020.

 That won't come as a huge surprise to those in tune with the ways of the bloodstock world as Galileo has now been champion sire in Britain and Ireland for each of the last 11 years – and 12 of the last 13 having briefly loaned his crown to Danehill Dancer in 2009.